Skip to main content

 Right-Sizing EC2 Instances

 Right-sizing means matching instance types and sizes to actual workload demands.
-Using AWS Compute Optimizer and CloudWatch metrics, we identify instances where CPU utilization is consistently below 20% or memory usage is below 30%.
+Using AWS Compute Optimizer (with 32-day lookback for EBS/ECS when workloads spike monthly) and CloudWatch metrics, we identify instances where CPU utilization is consistently below 20% or memory usage is below 30%.
 These instances can typically be downsized by one or two sizes without any performance impact.

 For workloads with variable demand, we implement Target Tracking autoscaling policies that scale capacity up during peak periods and back down during quiet times — so you only pay for what you use, when you use it.